Cairo-Dock/cairo-dock-core/README.md

  - Subdocks disappear when an app is activated (this is a limitation of using xdg-popups; seems not the be an issue on KWin).
  - Recalling a hidden dock (e.g. by the mouse hitting the screen edge) only works on Wayfire.
  - Tracking visibility does not work, i.e. it is not detected if the dock overlaps with open windows.
- - Crashes in some situations which I believe are caused by a [bug in wlroots](https://github.com/swaywm/wlroots/issues/2543).
-[This patch](https://github.com/swaywm/wlroots/pull/2551) should solve it.
+ - Crashes in some situations which I believe are caused by a [bug in wlroots](https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/2543).
+This is fixed in recent wlroots versions (0.17).
+For older wlroots versions (0.16), [this](https://github.com/dkondor/wlroots/commit/ed74e3ae4d96196737eb41e9b0756b5fa15379d8) or [this](https://github.com/swaywm/wlroots/pull/2551) patch should solve it.
  - Multi-monitor support is very limited (the dock will show up on whichever output it thinks is the main one when starting; behavior is buggy when trying to set another output for it).
  - Tracking virtual desktops / workspaces is not supported.
  - Dialogs flicker sometimes (although this seems to happen on X11 too in some cases).